senesis/CAMMAC/doc/source/software_organization.rst

 Installation
 -------------

-Once required softwares are installed, installing CAMMAC is as simple as :
+Once :ref:`required softwares <requirements>` are installed, installing CAMMAC is as simple as :

 .. _cloning: